Havoc Demon Hunter DPS Spec, Builds, and Talents — Dragonflight 10.0.7

-With the benefits of enabling War Mode for leveling and PvE content, it is recommended to enable the feature to maximize your leveling and rewards at maximum level.
-However, you will enable yourself for open world PvP and the possibility, so be aware of hostile enemy players who could interfere with you, and this is a risk you will have to take.
+With the benefits of War Mode for leveling and PvE content, it is recommended to enable the feature to maximize your leveling and rewards at the maximum level.
+However, you will open yourself up to open-world PvP, so be aware of hostile enemy players who could interfere with you; this is a risk you will have to decide on your own if you want to take.

 Generally, the selections are made to optimize your ability to kill enemies faster, increasing your pace when moving through content.

 - Chaotic Imprint will always buff Chaos damage dealt, such as Chaos Strike and Eye Beam.
 Also great to pair with talents such as Soulrend due to the conversion to magic damage, causing Throw Glaive to deal significantly more damage.